wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.1.4.3 =
+Upgrade now for full compatibility with WordPress version 3.9.1 and launch of Pro Version Free Trail Evaluations.

 = 1.1.4.2 =
 Important Upgrade!
 Upgrade now for full compatibility with WordPress version 3.9 and backwards to WP v3.7